Indigenous Law Student Scholarship

 Listen to our podcast episode featuring a conversation between Anita, Mary and 2020 winner Taryn Hamilton: Reclaiming the Law Part 3: Indigenous Law Students in Conversation.

-Anita Cardinal-Stewart is Nehiyaw Iskwew, a proud member of Woodland Cree First Nations #474 situated on Treaty 8 territory and a 3rd-year law student at the University of Alberta where she is currently the President of the Indigenous Law Students Association, and also serves as the President of the National Indigenous Law Students Association and sits as a Student Representative on the Indigenous Bar Association.
+Anita Cardinal-Stewart is Nehiyaw Iskwew, a proud member of Woodland Cree First Nation #474 situated on Treaty 8 territory and a 3rd-year law student at the University of Alberta where she is currently the President of the Indigenous Law Students Association, and also serves as the President of the National Indigenous Law Students Association and sits as a Student Representative on the Indigenous Bar Association.

 Tansi, I am both humbled and honored to be a recipient of this year's scholarship from First Peoples Law who are doing amazing work in the legal field.
 I know I stand among so many other worthy and remarkable Indigenous law students from across the nation and each and every one of them deserves every recognition and every possibility of success and I am just grateful to be one of them.
 Law school is filled with many experiences, some of them good some of them not so good but when we have a strong community and we stand together as Indigenous law students, we can make a change to legal education and of the practice of law that will be in accordance with our laws and our ways.
 So, let's walk together in this journey towards Indigenous Nationhood and Sovereignty and pay it forward any chance we get.
 I promise to always do that and make each day, every day meaningful.
 Hiy Hiy Kinanaskomiti.